How to Fix Elementor 500 Error

 While this feature is helpful in some cases, it also clutters up the WordPress site database, increasing the memory allocated to WordPress, and causing poor performance.

 I highly recommend WP Optimize plugin to clean and optimize your WordPress website database.
-As also stated in plugin’s Optimizations tab, make sure to take a backup using Updraft Plus before proceeding.
+Create a backup of your site using Updraft Plus before proceeding, and troubleshooting the 500 error.

 Using its simple interface, you can easily optimize database tables, clean post revisions, auto-draft posts, trashed posts, and transients (a particular way of caching data for a certain period of time).